Lean vs Agile: what are the differences, what do they have in common, and how can they be integrated into industry?

 • Gradual familiarization according to roles (operators, managers)

-• Practical modules focusing on Lean, Agile, TRS
+• Practical modules focusing on Lean, Agile, OEE

 • Mises à jour régulières pour suivre l’évolution des outils